How to Respond to Negative Patient Reviews?

 1. Respond Promptly

-Assure the patient that their concerns are being taken seriously.
-Quick action can help de-escalate the situation and show your commitment to patient satisfaction.
-The following negative review response sample is the best example of it.
+Tell the patient that their concerns are being taken seriously.
+Your quick action can help de-escalate the situation and show your dedication to patient satisfaction.

 Respond Promptly

-2. Acknowledge the Review
+2. Acknowledge the Reviewer

-Acknowledge the Review
+Acknowledge the Reviewer

 3. Avoid Being Defensive